DFE-Digital/get-help-with-tech/docs/computacenter_outgoing_api.md

                                    school.vcap_cap(device_type) - school.vcap_devices_ordered(device_type) + school.raw_devices_ordered(device_type)
                                  end
 ```
-that is, the capAmount sent to CC for each school in the vcap is the overall number of devices remaining to order in the pool increased by the number of devices ordered by each particular school,
+Therefore, the capAmount sent to CC for each school in the vcap is the overall number of devices remaining to order in the pool increased by the number of devices ordered so far by each particular school.
-so that, when CC computes the available devices to order:
+When CC computes the available devices to order for a school:
 ```
 laptopsRemainingToOrder(school) = capAmount(school, :laptop) - devicesOrdered(school, :laptop)
 routersRemainingToOrder(school) = capAmount(school, :router) - devicesOrdered(school, :router)